awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-sdk.md

    + `trainingBucket` with the name of the Amazon S3 bucket that contains the training manifest file and images\.
    + `trainingManifest` with the name and path to the training manifest file\.
    + The example splits the training dataset to create a test dataset\.
 If you want to use your own test dataset, do the following\.
-     + uncomment the following lines of code:
+     + Uncomment the following lines of code:

        ```
               /* TestingData testingData = new TestingData()